 A business should always strive to stay solvent by meeting its financial obligations.
 But cash flow troubles can arise, potentially resulting in insolvency.
-Though often temporary, insolvency can have severe consequences — such as bankruptcy — if left unchecked.
-Fortunately, smart cash management practices can help companies stay solvent, even in the face of rising prices or decreased sales.
+Though often temporary, insolvency can lead to severe consequences, even bankruptcy if left unchecked.
+Recognizing early warning signs and understanding recovery options can be the difference between a setback or business failure.
+Fortunately, smart cash management practices can help companies stay solvent, even in the face of rising prices or declining sales.

 What Is Insolvency?

-In simplest terms, insolvency is the inability to pay debts.
-Businesses and individuals alike can become insolvent, often due to issues like a reduction in monthly cash flow, increased expenses or poor cash management.
+Insolvency is the inability to pay debts.
+Businesses and individuals alike can become insolvent, often due to issues like a reduction in monthly cash flow, increased expenses, or poor cash management.

 Key Takeaways

-• There are two types of insolvency: accounting insolvency and cash flow insolvency.
+- There are two types of insolvency: balance sheet insolvency and cash flow insolvency.

 Insolvency Explained